ebruchez/ebruchez.github.io/_posts/2022-04-19-typewriter-shipping.md

 ## The packing

-Originally, typewriters were packed at the factory and ship well protected in wooden crates.
+Originally, typewriters were packed at the factory and shipped well protected in wooden crates.
 It would be inconvenient and very expensive to crate a regular typewriter for international shipping (although that might be needed in some rare cases).
 But the good news is that you don't need to go to such extremes.

 I had (or thought I had) an idea of what to do based on forum posts and videos: